Gerry McAnaney to serve a second term as FAI president

 FAI president Gerry McAnaney will serve a second term in the role.
 Photograph: Tommy Dickson/Inpho

-FAI president Gerry McAnaney will serve a second term in the role having seen off fellow board member David Moran, from the Leinster football association, at Sunday’s EGM.
+FAI president Gerry McAnaney will serve a second two year term having seen off fellow board member David Moran at today’s EGM.

-McAnaney is believed to have received more than 60 per cent of the 131 votes cast by the General Assembly.
+McAnaney is believed to have received more than 60 percent of 131 votes cast by the General Assembly.

-The SFAI’s Ursula Scully is challenging Paul Cooke, a former CEO of the Sunday Business Post, to become vice president of the association.
+Paul Cooke, the former CEO of the Sunday Business Post, remains as vice president of the association despite a challenge from Ursula Scully of SFAI in a vote that framed Cooke as representing the League of Ireland clubs with Scully attempting to muster the full support of schoolboy/girl clubs around the country.

-The FAI is also set to confirm six independent directors, including Packie Bonner, as part of their ongoing “governance reforms.”
+The FAI is also set to confirm six independent directors, including Packie Bonner, as part of their ongoing “governance reform” that reduces the number of ‘football family’ members from eight to six on the 12 person board.

 More to follow.